cyrilbur-ibm/mboxbridge/README.md

 of the mailbox and perform the necessary action before responding.
 On responding the BMC must ensure that the sequence number is the same as the one in the request from the host.
-The BMC must also ensure that mailbox byte 13 is a valid response code (see Responses).
-The BMC should then use its control register to generate an interrupt for the host to notify of it of a response.
+The BMC must also ensure that mailbox data regsiter 13 is a valid response code (see Responses).
+The BMC should then use its control register to generate an interrupt for the host to notify it of a response.

 ### BMC to host
 BMC to host communication is also possible for notification of events from the BMC.
-This requires that the host have interrupts enabled on mailbox byte 15 (or otherwise poll on byte 7 of mailbox status register 1).
-On receiving such a notification the host should read mailbox byte 15 to determine which bit has been set in order to determine the message, see BMC Event notifications in Commands in detail.
+This requires that the host have interrupts enabled on mailbox data register 15 (or otherwise poll on bit 7 of mailbox status register 1).
+On receiving such a notification the host should read mailbox data register 15 to determine the event code was set by the BMC see BMC Event notifications in Commands for detail.
 After performing the necessary action the host should send a BMC_EVENT_ACK message to the BMC with which bit it has actioned.

 ---